mlr-archive/wiki-old/GSOC-2015:-Improving-mlr's-visualisations.md

 **Related Work:**

-Many learners provide some functionality to draw predictions or visualise the models, e.g. `plot.lm` and `plot.nn`. `ggplot` provides a *lot* of drawing and plotting functionality, some of which is already used by mlr. `shiny` provides a way to do more interactive visualisations and is currently not integrated with mlr.
+Many learners provide some functionality to draw predictions or visualise the models, e.g., `plot.lm` (diagnostic plots for linear models) and `plot.nn` (visualization of a fitted neural network). `ggplot` provides a *lot* of drawing and plotting functionality, some of which is already used by mlr. `shiny` provides a way to do more interactive visualisations and is currently not integrated with mlr.

 There are a number of other R packages that provide a common interface to different machine learning algorithms (e.g. `caret`), but none of them has extensive visualisation capabilities.